Leeps-Lab/high_frequency_trading/README.rst

 Follow the `exchange server instructions`_ and run a CDA exchange instance.

 4. Postgres DB and Redis must be running and oTree must be configured to talk with both; explained in `oTree docs`_ .
 Also run:

+?
+TEMP NOTE: Am I back to the venv I assume

 ::